Key Metrics for eCommerce Performance Analysis

 • Easy integration with other systems

-Also, make sure the tool tracks the full funnel.
+Ensure the tool tracks the full funnel.
 You should see product views, add-to-cart actions, checkout steps, and completed orders in one place.
-When you connect this with email, ads, and CRM data, you can link spend to revenue and find what really drives conversions.
+Linking this with email, ads, and CRM data helps connect spend to revenue and identify conversion drivers.

-Security also matters.
+Security matters too.
 Reliable ecommerce data analytics software should include strong access controls, audit logs, and privacy settings.
-This helps protect customer data and keeps your reporting accurate.
-In addition, look for clean data rules, such as filters for bots and duplicate orders.
+Protect customer data and keep reporting accurate.
+Look for clean data rules, such as filters for bots and duplicate orders.

 Key benefits of strong analytics tools